pleabargain/EnglishHelpsYourCareer/idioms.md

 * unexplainable, but because its game day its obvious why there is traffic.
 # Glass ceiling
 * The glass ceiling is the discrimination that prevents women and minorities from getting promoted to the highest levels
-* of companies and organisations.
+* of companies and organizations.
 # Gloves are off
 * When the gloves are off, people start to argue or fight in a more serious way. ('The gloves come off' and 'take the
 * gloves off' are also used.
 It comes from boxing, where fighters normally wear gloves so that they don't do too much